 - DO NOT hold the person down.
 When someone is having a seizure, stopping their movement will not stop the seizure.
 The seizure is happening in their brain, not their body.
 Holding them still will only hurt them and possibly yourself as well.

 - Move nearby objects away.
 Since a person cannot control their body during a seizure, they are unaware of their environment and cannot avoid sharp objects around them.
 Keep them safe by moving anything dangerous away and by removing other articles that may cause harm, such as glasses or anything around the neck.

 - DO NOT put anything in the person’s mouth.
-There is a common myth that someone can swallow their tongue while having a seizure, and that’s simply not true.
-Instead, putting something in their mouth is a major choking hazard and can cause serious damage to their mouth since they cannot control their jaw.
-It’s also a choking hazard.
+Individuals cannot control their jaw movements during a seizure, so putting something in their mouth is a major choking hazard and can cause serious damage to their mouth.

 - Time the seizure.
 If a seizure lasts more than 5 minutes, call 911 immediately.

-- Offer reassurance.
-After a seizure ends, the person is going to be confused and anxious, and possibly embarrassed.
-Comfort them and let them know everything will be ok.
+- Speak calmly and offer reassurance.
+After a seizure ends, the person is likely to be confused, anxious, and possibly embarrassed.
+Comfort them and let them know everything will be okay.

-- …has a seizure that lasts for longer than 5 minutes
+- Has a seizure that lasts longer than 5 minutes

-- …appears to be choking or has trouble breathing
+- Appears to be choking or having difficulty breathing